VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 * All events use the past tense the naming convention.
 * All commands use the imperative naming convention.
-* All DTOs have a DTO suffix.
+* All DTOs are nouns.

 The application is designed to deploy to Windows Azure.
 At this stage in the journey, the application consists of two web roles that contains the